-Latest iOS leaks include alleged photo of iPhone 5C units in factory, more images of gold iPhone 5SAlex Wagner - Deputy Managing Editor, News Desk
+Latest iOS leaks include alleged photo of iPhone 5C units in factory, more images of gold iPhone 5SAlex Wagner - Editorial Director of News and Content

 We're starting to get close to Apple's rumored Sept.
 10 iPhone event, and so it should come as no surprise that the leaks concerning new iOS hardware are picking up.
 More images have surfaced today that claim to show off both Apple's lower-cost plastic iPhone 5C and the gold/champagne iPhone 5S.